High-dimensional quantum key distribution rates for multiple measurement bases: Framework

 \section{Framework}

 Following the general structure of a security proof in QKD \cite{bradler2016finite}, we assume that Eve distributes parts of a global pure quantum state to Alice and Bob, yielding the reduced state $\rho_{AB}$.
 Then, we assume that Eve applies a symmetrization map that takes the state $\rho_{AB}$ shared by Alice and Bob into a Bell-diagonal state $\tilde{\rho}_{AB}$.
 The reason for this standard assumption is two-fold: First, it can be shown that it is not disadvantageous for Eve to apply it prior to distributing the state, as it only increases her knowledge about the raw key of Alice.
 This implication is well-known in the two-dimensional case.
 We show in Appendix~\ref{appA} that this is the case also in HD.
-Second, it leaves the error rates as well as the correlations between Alice and Bob unaffected. \\ In our HD case, a Bell basis can be defined as follows \cite{wang2017generation}.
+Second, it leaves the error rates as well as the correlations between Alice and Bob unaffected.

+In our HD case, a Bell basis can be defined as follows \cite{wang2017generation}.
 First, take the $d$-dimensional Bell state

 and extend it to a basis via

 with $\alpha, \beta \in \{0,\ldots,d-1\}$.
 Note that here we used the Heisenberg-Weyl operators $X^{\alpha}Z^{\beta}$, which generalize the Pauli operators to the HD case.
 In particular, $X \equiv \sum \ketbraa{j}{j-1}$ is the shift operator and $Z=\sum \omega^j \ketbra{j}$ the clock operator, with $\omega = \exp{(2\pi i/d)}$.
 We remark that for prime dimensions $d$ the eigenbases of the $d+1$ operators $Z$ and $XZ^k$ with $k\in\{0,1,\ldots d-1\}$ are known to form a maximal set of $d+1$ MUBs \cite{wootters1988,englert2001,durt2010}.
 For all the other cases, only the bases of $Z$, $X$ and $XZ$ are guaranteed to be mutually unbiased.
 For prime power dimensions, a similar, modified construction can be used to recover a full set of $d+1$ MUBs \cite{wootters1988,durt2010}.